by Emily Newton

 Existing smart grid infrastructure paves the way for power grid modernization to enable the two-way flow of electricity and information between consumers and utilities.
 Modernized grid systems will allow the collection of data that can help utilities, municipalities and other organizations streamline and automate grid operations.

-The need for the smart grid is driven by a combination of opportunities, enabled by new computer and changing consumer priorities.
+The need for the smart grid is driven by a combination of opportunities, enabled by new computer technology and changing consumer priorities.
 The pivot to new renewable power generation resources necessitates a grid with a greater focus on storage resources.
 In addition, growing electricity demand is pushing utility companies to build a grid that is more responsive to consumer needs.

 Advanced metering infrastructure (AMI), like smart meters, is the foundation of this new grid.
-However, more complex systems may take advantage of many IoT devices and grid innovations — like AI-powered grid management, sensors, radio modules, routers and smart transformers.
+However, more complex systems may take advantage of many IoT devices and grid technology innovations — like AI-powered grid management, sensors, radio modules, routers and smart transformers.

 Why Smart Transformers May Be Central to Grid Modernization